How to get from Suvarnabhumi Airport to Bangkok City Centre

 How to get from Suvarnabhumi airport to downtown Bangkok by train

-Taking the Airport Rail Link City Train from Suvarnabhumi Airport (BBK) to Bangkok is a great option if you are traveling on a budget and are not scared to jump into Bangkok's public transport system.
+Taking the Airport Rail Link City Train from Suvarnabhumi Airport (BBK) to Bangkok is the cheapest option for those that are not scared to jump into Bangkok's public transport system.
 Nevertheless, you will have to take a connecting train to get to downtown Bangkok.
 You have two options; you can either take the train and descend at Phayathai station and hop on to the BTS Skytrain or you can get off at Makkasan station in order to take to the MRT subway.

 How much is a train ticket from Suvarnabhumi airport to downtown Bangkok?